junxit/us-congress-bills-115/bill.md

 > To enact as law certain regulations relating to the taking of double-crested cormorants.

 ## § 1.
+Short Title

+This Act may be cited as the “Cormorant Relief Act”.

+## § 2.
 Regulations relating to the taking of double-crested cormorants

 - **(a)** *Force and effect*
   - **(1)** *In general* Subject to subsection (b), sections 21.47 and 21.48 of title 50, Code of Federal Regulations (as in effect on January 1, 2016), shall have the force and effect of law.